 Investment choices have never been greater.
 Commissions and management fees have never been lower.
 Trade executions have never been faster.
 (They are now measured in microseconds.)
 Information has never been more accessible – thanks to the internet – and monitoring your portfolio has never been easier.

-This belies the claim that “the little guy doesn’t have a chance” and removes just about any excuse a man or woman could have for not investing in stocks.
-(Provided – again – that they are willing to work and save.)
+This belies the claim that “the little guy doesn’t have a chance” and removes just about any excuse someone could have for not investing in stocks.

-I’ll tackle that important issue in my next column.
+I’ll cover it in more detail in my next column.